 Parameter Description PROJDBTYPE If you are using customer-supplied user, account, and project information that resides on a separate LDAP server, change from MYSQL (default) to CUSTOM.
 CUSTOM_VALIDATE If you are using customer-supplied user, account, and project information that resides on a separate LDAP server, specify the full path name to the customer-supplied function that performs the necessary validation, for example /usr/local/sbin/validate_account.
+Input parameters to the validation function are position order dependent, as follows: user_name account_number

 Table 9.
-Project Accounting Parameters That Must Be Specific to Your System
+Project Accounting Parameters That Must Be Specific to You ır System